lokikl/shellbridge/README.md

 How to install
 ==============

-1. Checkout the codes, symbolic link shellbridge.js to /usr/local/bin/shellbridge
+1. `sudo npm install -g shellbridge`
-2. `npm install stdio node-json-minify ps-tree`
+2. `shellbridge --server` to start the daemon
-3. `shellbridge --server` to start the daemon
+3. Edit vimrc to source ``npm root -g`/shellbridge/editors/shellbridge.vim`
 4. Start vim with any servername eg. `vim --servername shell`
-5. Source editors/shellbridge.vim, then `Alt-n` to get started
+5. `Alt-n` to initialize the shellbridge interface
 6. Insert `echo 123` then `Ctrl-Enter` to execute the line
 7. Inspect shellbridge.vim for more movement